Fees & Sessions

 For TAC and WorkSafe clients, there are no gaps.
 However your case manager must approve the 75 minute sessions and related fees.

 The consultation fee is due on the date of service.
-Cash and cheques are accepted for the first session.
+Cash is accepted for the first session.
 Electronic funds transfer can be used by continuing clients.

 For non-attendance and cancellations with less than 48 hours notice, the full fee will be charged.
 Medicare does not rebate non-attended or late cancelled sessions.
 A late cancellation impacts 3 people: (1) the client who potentially loses therapy momentum and delays therapeutic progress; (2) another client possibly on a waiting list, who could have benefited from that session time; (3) a psychologist who spent time preparing for the session.